cmt2/revbayes.github.io/tutorials/model_testing_pps/pps_data.md

 {% figure pps_mean_gc %}
 <img src="figures/mean_gc.png" width="50%"/>
 {% figcaption %}
 The distribution of mean GC values calculated from the simulated data set is shown.
-The dotted line represents the mean GC calculated from the empirical data set.The Jukes-Cantor model does not adequately describe the empirical data.
+The dotted line represents the mean GC calculated from the empirical data set.
+The red region is the 95% rejection region, and the red plus blue region are the 90% rejection region.
+The Jukes-Cantor model does not adequately describe the empirical data.
 {% endfigcaption %}
 {% endfigure %}